kauppilainen/bare-minimum-clojurescript-setup/README.md

-This is a try to show the bare minimum of a clojurescript setup
+This is an attempt to show the bare minimum of a clojurescript setup

 1. Install Clojure